How are neural circuits ‘genetically encoded’ ?

 The genome does not describe the wiring diagram, it contains information to grow the wiring diagram.

 Neurogenetics is the study of the genes that shape neuronal development and function.
 The genetic approach implies that it is indeed genes, their regulation and their products, that give rise to the complexity of neuronal networks.
-How can a few thousand genes and their regulatory elements contain the information required to, say, wire a fly’s brain to be capable of a feat like computing safe flight in three dimensions?
-We want to understand the rules that underlie the development, function and maintenance of neural networks.
+How can a few thousand genes and their regulatory elements contain the information to grow a fly’s brain that is capable of a feat like computing safe flight in three dimensions?
+We want to understand how information is encoded in neural networks prior to learning

-Our task is to try to understand the decoding of genetic information during brain development.
-Our favorite approach is live observation of the development of brain wiring – the self-assembly of the brain – using Drosophila as a model.
+Our task is to try to understand genome-driven growth can encode information during brain development.
+Our favorite approach are live observation of the development of brain wiring – the self-assembly of the brain – using Drosophila as a model, combined with computational modeling.

 Synaptic Promiscuity in Brain Development